comfortdelgro/compass-design/apps/docs/data/components/pudo/pudo.md

 {{"demo": "Pudo.tsx"}}

+### H5 example

+{{"demo": "PudoH5Example.tsx"}}

 ### Swap, add & remove items

 <small>
-Real-world cases in general and the H5 application in particular, the `minLength` and `maxLength` are static value, there's no reason to change it dynamically as shown in the demo below.
+Real-world cases in general and the H5 application in particular, the <code>minLength</code> and <code>maxLength</code> are static value, there's no reason to change it dynamically as shown in the demo below.

 This example is just for demo the swap, add & remove features.
-To prevent rendering issue, please avoid decreasing the `minLength` and/or `maxLength` value as much as possible.
+To prevent rendering issue, please avoid programmatically changing or at least avoid decreasing `minLength` and/or `maxLength` value as much as possible.
 </small>

 {{"demo": "PudoManipulation.tsx"}}